-- liaison with previous school or pre-school setting - child performing below 'age expected' levels or equivalent - concerns raised by a parent or carer - concerns raised by a teacher - liaison with external agencies e.g. speech and language therapist, educational psychologist - use of standardised assessment tests such as: Speech and Language Link and non-standardised assessments such as Funfit - children with an EHCP (Education Health and Care Plan) will already have many of their needs clearly identified via the plan.
+- liaison with previous school or pre-school setting - child performing below 'age expected' levels or equivalent - concerns raised by a parent or carer - concerns raised by a teacher - liaison with external agencies e.g. speech and language therapist, educational psychologist - use of standardised assessment tests such as: Speech and Language Link, Aston Index, and non-standardised assessments such as Funfit - children with an EHCP (Education Health and Care Plan) will already have many of their needs clearly identified.

 When a pupil is identified as having a SEND need this is shared with the parents/carers and next steps discussed.
 The child's name, with the parents/carers agreement is then placed on the school's SEND Register.
 This is confidential and is not available publicly.
 We recognise that children's needs may change over time and provision must reflect this.
 The aim of any additional provision is for the child to achieve age related expectations and so once this threshold is met they may be removed from the school SEND register.
-This is confidential and is not available publicly.
-We recognise that children's needs may change over time and provision must reflect this.
-The aim of any additional provision is for the child to achieve age related expectations and so once this threshold is met they may be removed from the school SEND register.

 If you have concerns at all about your child's needs please come and talk to us.
 Contact your child's class teacher/s initially about your concerns.
-You are also welcome to meet with the SENDCo, Ms Carrie Goodwin or Assistant SENDCo.
+You are also welcome to meet with the SENDCo, Miss Carrie Goodwin or Assistant SENDCo Mrs Harriet Coogan.
 Appointments can be arranged in person, by phone 01395 232649 or by email admin@woodbury-salterton.devon.sch.uk/